Zippykitche/Nutrifit/README.md

 On the homepage, enter your weight (in kg) and height (in meters) into the BMI calculator form.
 Once the BMI is calculated, a relevant meal plan will be shown based on your BMI category.
-You can explore various meal plans designed for different BMI categories.
+You can explore various calorie intake designed for different BMI categories.

-API Data

-The app uses a simulated API (json-server) with the following structure:

-{
-  "nutritionPlans": [
-    {
-      "id": 1,
-      "category": "Normal",
-      "plan": "A balanced diet with equal portions of macronutrients."
-    },
-    {
-      "id": 2,
-      "category": "Underweight",
-      "plan": "Increase protein and calorie intake, add nutrient-dense snacks."
-    },
-    {
-      "id": 3,
-      "category": "Overweight",
-      "plan": "Focus on fiber-rich foods, reduce fats and simple sugars."
-    },
-    {
-      "id": 4,
-      "category": "Obese",
-      "plan": "Adopt a low-calorie diet, rich in vegetables and lean proteins."
-    }
-  ]
-}

 Event Listeners and Interactivity